Assume the cost, in dollars, to manufacture xx bicycles is given ... | Channels for Pearson+

 Related Rates: Videos & Practice Problems

 Assume the cost, in dollars, to manufacture bicycles is given by the function .
-Determine the marginal cost when bicycles are produced, and verify it by calculating the cost of producing one additional bicycle after the first .
+Calculate the average cost per bicycle for manufacturing the first bicycles.

 Assume the cost, in dollars, to manufacture bicycles is given by the function .
-Determine the marginal cost when bicycles are produced, and verify it by calculating the cost of producing one additional bicycle after the first .
+Calculate the average cost per bicycle for manufacturing the first bicycles.